Home » Computer Guides » Windows 11 Network Sharing Not Working.

 This is progress.
 Read on and I’ll show you what credentials to enter.

-Local Account Or Microsoft Account.
+Local Account Or Microsoft Account

 The Network credentials that you need to enter are the user name and password for an account on the computer that you’re trying to connect to.
+Not the credentials for the PC that you’re sat at, but the other machine.

 Not the PIN.
 Many of us that use MS accounts actually sign in with a PIN rather than the full password.
 The PIN won’t work.
 You have to use the complete password.